Funding crunch puts progress on AIDS at risk

 "We already have a $7 billion shortfall for this year and what's even more alarming is that we also had almost a billion dollars less this year than we did last."

-With many large international donor countries struggling with recession and debt crises, public health experts said it was crucial for countries affected by HIV/AIDS to do all they can to fund their own programs and make resources go further.
+With many large international donor countries struggling with recession and debt crises, Hirnschall said it was crucial for countries affected by HIV/AIDS to do all they can to fund their own programmes and make limited resources go further.

-Wednesday's report, released ahead of World AIDS Day on December 1 by the WHO, the United Nations AIDS program UNAIDS and the United Nations children's fund UNICEF, said treatment, prevention and outreach programs are becoming more efficient, with health clinics integrating services and local communities finding more effective ways to get medicines to HIV patients.
+Wednesday's report, released ahead of World AIDS Day on December 1 by the WHO, the United Nations AIDS programme UNAIDS and the United Nations children's fund UNICEF, said treatment, prevention and outreach programmes are becoming more efficient, with health clinics integrating services and local communities finding more effective ways to get medicines to HIV patients.

-"2011 has been a game changing year.
-With new science, unprecedented political leadership and continued progress in the AIDS response, countries have a window of opportunity to seize this momentum," said Paul De Lay, deputy director of

-"However, gains made to date are being threatened by a decline in resources."
+"Nevertheless, financial pressures ... are threatening the impressive progress to date," it said, adding that declining funding was a "deeply troubling trend."

-Hirnschall said donors should recognize that stepping up investment now will save lives, and more money in the long run.
+Hirnschall said donors should recognise that stepping up investment now will save lives, and more money in the long run.

 "The risk is that we carry on as we are for the next 20 years and the whole epidemic will just linger on and on.
 Or we could load up front and make a big investment now, and then the numbers will really start to come down and it will pay off."